j-morano/contemporary-z/README.md

 z [options] [folder or substrings]
 ```

-1. If no option nor folder or substrings are specified, `z` prints a numbered list of the most frequent directories to select one of them by introducing the number of the desired folder.
+1. If no option nor folder or substrings are specified, `z` prints a numbered list of the most frequent directories to select one of them by introducing its number.

 2. If a folder name is introduced, `z` jumps to the folder (if available) and adds it to the folders database (if it is not already added).